MultiSafepay/docs/content/getting-started/create-your-integration/build-your-own.md

 ```
 {{< /details >}}

-## Respond to notifications

-To acknowledge the successful receipt of a valid notification, return:
+### Step 4: Acknowledge the notification

+Acknowledge that you have successfully received a valid notification by returning:

 - HTTP status code `200`
-- HTTP message body starting with `OK` or
+- HTTP message body starting with `OK`, **or**
 - HTTP message body containing `MULTISAFEPAY_OK`

-While we haven't received an acknowledgement, we resend the notification four times at 15 minute intervals, each including a new timestamp.
+Until we receive your acknowledgement, we resend the notification 4 times at 15 minute intervals, each with a new timestamp.

----
+## Next steps

 You've successfully configured your webhook endpoint and web server to handle notifications.
 For next steps, either review our API reference documentation or test your integration.

 {{< two-buttons href-2="/api/" text-2="API reference" description-2="Our comprehensive API reference documentation." img-2="/svgs/API.svg" alt-2="Right arrow" >}}

-## Next steps

 {{< two-buttons
 href-1="/getting-started/build-your-integration" header-1="Previous" text-1="Build your integration" img-1="/svgs/arrow-thin-left.svg" alt-1="Left arrow"